Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Setup for Event Rate Estimations

 \subsection{Modeling Neutrino Emission from PNS Cooling}

 In order to model the supernova neutrino emission in the late phase, we perform PNS cooling simulations.
-As in Paper I, we utilize the general relativistic quasi-static evolutionary code that solves simultaneously the PNS structure (Oppenheimer-Volkoff equation) and neutrino transfer using a Henyey-type method assuming spherical symmetry \citep{1994pan..conf..763S}.
-For neutrino transfer, a multigroup flux-limited scheme and the flux limiter in \citet{1987ApJ...318..288M} are adopted.
+As in Paper I we utilize the general relativistic quasi-static evolutionary code that solves simultaneously the PNS structure (Oppenheimer-Volkoff equation) and neutrino transfer using a Henyey-type method assuming spherical symmetry \citep{1994pan..conf..763S}.
+Note that spherically symmetric hydrodynamics codes have been employed for the PNS cooling simulations in other recent studies \citep{2021PhRvD.103b3016L,2020arXiv201016254M}.
+For neutrino transfer a multigroup flux-limited scheme and the flux limiter in \citet{1987ApJ...318..288M} are adopted in our model.
 We follow neutrino interactions with matter taking into account the energy dependence of $\nu_e$, $\bar\nu_e$, and $\nu_x$, where $\nu_\mu$, $\bar\nu_\mu$, $\nu_\tau$, and $\bar\nu_\tau$ are treated collectively as $\nu_x$ \citep{2019ApJ...878...25N}.
-In consequence, we obtain the thermal evolution and neutrino emission of the PNS.
+Consequently, we obtain the thermal evolution and neutrino emission of the PNS.
 For simplicity the effects of additional mass accretion \citep{1988ApJ...334..891B} and convection \citep{2012PhRvL.108f1103R} are not considered.
-Note that while the neutrino luminosity in \citet{2018PhRvC..97c5804N} had numerical fluctuations for the Togashi EOS case, the neutrino light curves obtained in this paper become smooth by modifying the code.\footnote{In the PNS cooling code the discretized EOS table data are interpolated.
-The previous interpolation for the fraction of atomic nuclei caused a large error in the region with a large mass number.
-We have improved it to be consistent with baryon number conservation.}
+In particular, convection smooths the entropy gradient and accelerates cooling in the early phase.
+Note however, that this does not change our results for the late phase much.
+According to Paper I, although the initial entropy affects the time of the last expected event, the backward cumulative event number measured from the time of the last expected event is insensitive to the initial entropy.
+Since convection changes the entropy profile, the impact of convection would be analogous to that of the initial entropy profile.
+Convection is also ignored in \citet{2021PhRvD.103b3016L} and \citet{2020arXiv201016254M}.
+Note that while the neutrino luminosity in \citet{2018PhRvC..97c5804N} had numerical fluctuations for the Togashi EOS case, the neutrino light curves obtained in this paper become smooth after modifications to the code.\footnote{In the PNS cooling code the discrete EOS table data are interpolated.
+The previous interpolation over the fraction of atomic nuclei caused a large error in the region with a large mass number, which we have now improved to be consistent with baryon number conservation.}